American Society Of Heating Refrigerating & A C Engineers

 How does American Society Of Heating Refrigerating & A C Engineers spend its money?

 American Society Of Heating Refrigerating & A C Engineers directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to American Society Of Heating Refrigerating & A C Engineers tax-deductible?